The Effect of Mission Duration on LISA Science Objectives: Stellar-mass compact objects

-For the purpose of investigating the impact of mission duration on SOBHs, we considered: $T_{\rm data}=T_{\rm elapsed}=3,\,3.75,\,4.5$~yr of continuous data (T4C, T5C, T6C); and $T_{\rm elapsed}=4,\,5,\,6$~yr with a duty cycle ${\cal D}=0.75$ (T4G1/T4G5, T6G1/T6G5).
+For the purpose of investigating the impact of mission duration on SOBHs, we considered: $T_{\rm data}=T_{\rm elapsed}=\{3,\,3.75,\,4.5\}$~yr of continuous data (T4C, T5C, T6C); and $T_{\rm elapsed}=\{4,\,5,\,6\}$~yr with a duty cycle ${\cal D}=0.75$ (T4G1/T4G5, T6G1/T6G5).

 SOBHs generally have observable signal durations such that $T_{\rm{signal}} > T_{\rm elapsed}$.
 This makes the assessment of the impact of mission duration less straightforward compared to, e.g., MBHBs.
 The signal duration $T_{\rm signal}$ is also much longer than the duration of typical gaps thus, to first order, gaps will simply cause the SNR of the source to diminish by ${\cal D}^{1/2}$.
-To simulate the impact of gappy data, we therefore artificially reduce the amplitude of the GW signal by ${\cal D}^{1/2}$, where ${\cal D}=0.75$.
-Because of this, configuration T4C is equivalent to T4G1, and configuration T6C is equivalent to T6G1.
+To simulate the impact of data with gaps, we therefore artificially reduce the amplitude of the GW signal by ${\cal D}^{1/2}$, where ${\cal D}=0.75$; because of this, configuration T4C is essentially equivalent to T4G1/T4G5, and configuration T6C is equivalent to T6G1/T6G5.